Illinois high school boys basketball polls

 |10.

-Others receiving votes: Nokomis 12, Newark 7, Lena-Winslow 5, Elmwood 5, Polo 4, Woodlawn 3, Payson-Seymour 2, Champaign Judah Christian 1.
+Others receiving votes: Nokomis 11, Elwood 4, Sesser-Valier 3, Woodlawn 2, Champaign Judah Christian 2, Payson Seymour 1, Polo 1, Newark 1.

 Comments